Oh. Me. Oh. My.

 This just in: guess what I’ve made six times in the last two weeks?
 You’re looking at it.
 I officially belong to the elite club of people who could live off of lemon poppyseed zucchini bread FOREVER.

 Friends.
 You just take a minute right now and you drink in those virtual smells.
 Are you ready?
 The lemony oils with the coarse sugar.
 The spicy ginger.
 The lightly floral smell of the olive oil.
 The poppyseeds and all their cute little nuttiness.

 This is a bakery meets spa situation and I cannot get enough.

 Can we go to the food feelings zone for a second?

 Something about this cake is inherently soul-HEALING.
-And in the grey-meh-bleh days where you find yourself leaving for work and returning home all in a blur, and where everyone and everything is recovering from being either body-sick or heart-sick, and life can just feel hard, healing is good.
+And in the grey-meh-bleh days when you find yourself leaving for work and returning home all in a blur, and where everyone and everything is recovering from being either body-sick or heart-sick, and life can just feel hard, healing is good.
 Healing is very totally necessary.

 Making this cake requires *just* enough work to remind you that good food takes time.
 We’re grating zucchini and gently pressing out the water.
 We’re zesting lemons and slowing down to smell the little curls of zest along the way because YUM.
 We’re pressing our own olives to make… no, we’re not actually.
 Thank you, Store Bought Olive Oil.
 We’re just breathing in the olive oil as it drizzles into the batter.
 Is that allowed?

 With ONE FULL CUP of olive oil in there and a big handful of poppyseeds (why so expensive, little guys?
 I don’t understand it), this is less of a quick/easy/cheap situation and more of a love song to high quality, delicious ingredients.